-- Designated Planner – Start to Finish
+- Designated IKEA Designer – Start to Finish

 - Multiple Revisions

-- Plan loaded into the IKEA Planner
+- The plan loaded into the IKEA Planning tool ready to order

 - 3D Rendition of Your Plan

 - $147 plus HST